zestia/ember-select-box/README.md

 #### FAQ

 * Question: Why aren't the native and faux select boxes two addons.<br>
-* Answer: Less effort maintaining 1 addon.
-Splitting out would be trivial though.
+* Answer: Less effort maintaining 1 addon!

 * Question: Why would I not just use [Ember Power Select](https://github.com/cibernox/ember-power-select)?
 * Answer: `ember-power-select` is powerful in that it is feature-full, whereas `ember-select-box` is flexible in that it is minimal.